tupui/soroban-pumpit/README.md

 - Make a UI for the Pi(s) so participants can set their address and see their progress.
-- Use a function to calculate the threshold so that a user cannot by-pass the game by calling the contract with a high pumping level without doing anything.
+- Use a hardware security module (e.g. Zymbit) so that a user cannot by-pass the game by calling the contract with a high pumping level without doing anything.
 - Synchronize function to ensure multiple players start at the same time, also rely on data stored on the contract.